sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Night-Vision/Multi-Spectrum Contacts.*** These special contact lenses work the same as the goggles above.
 This is an advanced item.

-***Portable X-Ray Scanner*.** A handheld scanning device used in security searches, a portable x-ray scanner can penetrate even into a subjectís body, revealing surgical hardware, dental fillings, and most importantly, cybernetic implants.
+***Portable X-Ray Scanner*.** A handheld scanning device used in security searches, a portable x-ray scanner can penetrate even into a subject√≠s body, revealing surgical hardware, dental fillings, and most importantly, cybernetic implants.
 It is virtually impossible to hide carried, implanted, or swallowed contraband from this device, which grants the user a passive DC 30 Investigate check to find such things on a one-minute scan.

 ***Proximity Alarm.*** This device monitors a 20-foot diameter area for up to 8 hours.
 It has a passive Perception score of 14